vlcn-io/cr-sqlite/notes.md

 todo:

+- invariant on incompatible index types
+- integrity checks by sync service?
+In case someone migrated a table and did not re-run `crr_from`?
 - if a column gets changed to become part of the primary key set...
   - Need to drop version tracking on it
 - inserts should... fail if already exists?
 Or always be upsert given we don't know what might already exist due to replications?